Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Machine Learning for Predictive Provisioning

 \subsubsection{Bayesian Learning}

 Bayesian ML approaches are categorized under probabilistic ML approaches.
-Specifically, in Bayesian learning model parameters are treated as random variables (r.vs) and parameter estimation is the computation of posterior distributions for these r.vs based on the observed data (i.e., statistical inference).
-In general, Bayesian learning provides a mathematical framework for incorporating prior distributions (beliefs) with any evidence at hand, for producing an updated posterior belief.
-Note that posterior beliefs can themselves be used as prior beliefs under the generation of new data.
-Thus, Bayesian inference allows for the continuous adjustment of prior beliefs under new data by repeatedly applying Bayes' rule (i.e., active data selection and learning).
-For analytical information on Bayesian learning, the reader is referred to~\cite{theodoridis_book}.
+Specifically, in Bayesian learning model parameters are treated as random variables (r.v.s) and parameter estimation is the computation of posterior distributions for these r.v.s based on the observed data (i.e., statistical inference)~\cite{theodoridis_book}.

 There are several advantages in Bayesian learning, with the most noteworthy being the fact that the trained models produce an output with a clear probabilistic interpretation, providing a measure of uncertainty for the obtained predictions.
 This is in contrast to other ML approaches (e.g., pure NN-based models, SVMs, etc.), which merely provide point predictions.
-Furthermore, Bayesian learning requires smaller datasets and can better generalize over sparse datasets (e.g., missing information) and outliers, compared to other ML frameworks (e.g., pure NN-based models).
-However, one of the limitations of Bayesian learning is that algorithms (i.e., training) can become computationally intensive as the data size and/or dimensionality of the data grows.

-The class of Gaussian Processes (GPs) is one of the most widely-used families of stochastic processes for modeling dependent data observed over time.
+The class of Gaussian Processes (GPs) is one of the most widely-used families of stochastic processes for modeling dependent data observed over time~\cite{3569}.
 Hence, they are useful for the case of sequential data, such as time series, and are thus adopted in a few works in the literature for network traffic purposes (see Table~\ref{list_models}).
 GPs (often denoted as GPRs when applied for regression) represent one of the most predominant Bayesian ML approaches and are based on a particularly effective method for placing a prior distribution over the space of regression functions.
 They have a small number of tunable parameters, can be trained on relatively small training sets, and allow us to capture non-linear and skewed artifacts, hence demonstrating considerable robustness to outliers and the ability to handle sparse data without becoming susceptible to overfitting~\cite{5966349}.
-The reader is referred to~\cite{3569} for detailed information on GPs for ML.
+However, one of the limitations of Bayesian learning in general, is that algorithms (i.e., training) can become computationally intensive as the data size and/or dimensionality of the data grows.